browserengineering/book/book/animations.md

 list into two pieces: a set of composited layers, which are rastered during the browser's raster phase and then cached, and a *draw display list*, which is drawn during the browser's draw phase and which uses the composited layers.

-Compositing helps when different frames of an animation have the same composited layers, which can then be reused.
-That's the case here, because the only difference between frames is the `SaveLayer`, which is in the draw display list.
+Then if two successive frames have the same composited layers but different draw display lists, like here, the second frame can skip raster and go straight to draw.

 How exactly to split up the display list is up to the browser.
 Typically, visual effects like opacity are very fast to execute on a GPU,